-- Role of management during the process of change. - Issues to be addressed during the process of change. - Impact of stakeholder power, business goals, organisational culture, business ethics, and social responsibility impact on the management of change. - Mechanisms for overcoming resistance to change.
+- Role of management during the process of change. - Issues to be addressed during the process of change. - Influence of other contributing factors on the management of change - Mechanisms for overcoming resistance to change.

 - using an established analytical framework, provide four examples on how forces for change may impact on the organization - use a SWOT analysis to analyse the current relationship between a particular organisation and its external environment. - advise management on howto conduct a SWOT analysis of their organisation.